-- 1. When adding the plug-in to the existing WinPE ISO, unpack all files of your WinPE ISO to a separate folder on the hard disk. - Start the Bootable Media Builder either from the management console, by selecting Tools > Create Bootable Media, or as a separate component. - 3.
+- 1. When adding the plug-in to the existing WinPE ISO, unpack all files of your WinPE ISO to a separate folder on the hard disk. - 2.
+Start the Bootable Media Builder either from the management console, by selecting Tools > Create Bootable Media, or as a separate component. - 3.
 If Agent for Windows is not installed on the machine, specify the license key or the license server with licenses.
 The licenses will not get assigned or reassigned.
 They determine which functionality to enable for the created media.
-Without a license, you can create media only for recovery from the online backup storage. - If Agent for Windows is installed on the machine, the media inherits its functionality, including Universal Restore and deduplication. - 4.
-Select Bootable media type: Windows PE.
+Without a license, you can create media only for recovery from the cloud storage.

+If Agent for Windows is installed on the machine, the media inherits its functionality.

+4. Select Bootable media type: Windows PE.